Moltivie/redoc-express-maintained/README.md

 This is a community-maintained fork of [redoc-express](https://github.com/AungMyoKyaw/redoc-express) by Aung Myo Kyaw.
 This version addresses compatibility issues and provides ongoing maintenance for modern Node.js and Express environments.

+**ReDoc Version:** 2.5.2 (locked for stability - new versions released after testing)

 Key improvements:
-- Fixed ReDoc version pinning for stability
+- ReDoc version locked to prevent unexpected breaking changes
 - Maintained compatibility with current Node.js and Express versions
 - Active issue resolution and community support
+- Tested releases when upgrading ReDoc versions

 ## Install